Rusher Kimura: International Wrestling Enterprise (1967–1981)

-Rusher Kimura won his first of five IWA World Heavyweight Championships on April 19, 1975, defeating Mad Dog Vachon.
-He would go on to defeat the Undertaker (Hans Schroeder, not Mark Calaway), Super Assassin (Roger Smith), Alexis Smirnoff and Verne Gagne for his other titles.
-Prominent challengers during his six years at the top of IWE included Killer Tor Kamata, Big John Quinn, Gypsy Joe, Pierre Martin, Crazy Sailor White, Wild Angus Campbell, Gil Hayes, Rip Tyler, Mighty Inoue, Cowboy Bob Ellis, Killer Tim Brooks, Superstar Billy Graham, Ox Baker, John Tolos, André the Giant, Jos LeDuc, The Mongolian Stomper, Killer Karl Krupp, Johnny Powers, Mike George, Randy Tyler, Ron Bass, Ray Candy and Steve Olsonoski.
+Kimura won his first of five IWA World Heavyweight Championships on April 19, 1975, defeating Vachon.
+He would go on to defeat the Undertaker (Hans Schroeder, not Mark Calaway), Super Assassin (Roger Smith), Umanosuke Ueda, Alexis Smirnoff and Verne Gagne for his other titles.
+Prominent challengers during his six years at the top of IWE included Baker, Kamata, Big John Quinn, Gypsy Joe, Pierre Martin, Crazy Sailor White, Wild Angus Campbell, Gil Hayes, Rip Tyler, Mighty Inoue, Cowboy Bob Ellis, Killer Tim Brooks, Superstar Billy Graham, John Tolos, André the Giant, Jos LeDuc, The Mongolian Stomper, Killer Karl Krupp, Johnny Powers, Mike George, Randy Tyler, Ron Bass, Ray Candy and Steve Olsonoski.

 Kimura also won the Japan International League by defeating Professor Tanaka in the final on November 30, 1978.

 On October 25, 1979, Kimura challenged Nick Bockwinkel to a double title match for the AWA World Heavyweight Championship with Lou Thesz as the special referee.
 Being held in a Boston crab by Kimura, Bockwinkel pushed Thesz out of the ring while trying to reach the ropes and was disqualified.

-Kimura's last known IWA title defense was against Enforcer Luciano (Buster Gordon) on August 6, 1981 in Muroran, Hokkaido.
+Kimura's last known IWA title defense was against Enforcer Luciano on August 6, 1981 in Muroran, Hokkaido.
 The IWE promotion closed on September 30.